 The entire book takes place in the heart of America as Pirsig, his son, and some friends travel by motorbike on a journey of discovery.
 It’s a fascinating ride through parts of America seldom mentioned but the author’s focus is more inward than on his surroundings.

 Zen And The Art Of Motorcycle Maintenance will give you a new framework for discovery in life.
 It will also give you a serious case of the travel bugs.
 For philosophers, worldly thinkers, and lovers of the journey, rather than the destination.

 The Unbearable Lightness Of Being

-Milan Kundera‘s most famous novel is like no other book.
+Milan Kundera‘s most famous novel is like no other.
 The novel takes place in moody scenes around Prague and also Zurich.
-Prague's melancholic atmosphere at the time of the Soviet invasion in the 1960s is evocatively conjured up by Kundera’s unique style of writing.
+Prague’s melancholic atmosphere at the time of the Soviet invasion in the 1960s is evocatively conjured up by Kundera’s unique style of writing.
 Of course, I had to buy and read it then when travelling in the Czech Republic.
-In fact, I read the entire book in Prague, the capital of the former Czechoslovakia (which included present-day Slovakia).
+In fact, I read the entire thing in Prague, the capital of the former Czechoslovakia (which included present-day Slovakia).

 A book for philosophers, romantics, and one for those interested in the human condition, with themes such as love, sex, logic, betrayal, and envy.
 One to read with a glass of wine on a rainy day in Prague.
 For the romantics, sceptics, and lovers of the dark corners of Europe.